-The first industry exhibitions were an idea of Napoleon's minister of internal affairs, François Neuf-château.
-They took place 1798, 1801, 1802, 1803 and 1806 in "Hotel des Invalides" and later in the grand court of the Louvre in Paris.
+The first industry exhibitions were an idea of Napoleon's minister of internal affairs, François Neufchâteau.
+They took place from 1798, till 1806 in "Hotel des Invalides" and in the grand court of the Louvre in Paris under the name "L'encouragement".
 In 1802 Jacquard, inventor of the punch card driven loom, received the bronze medal for it.
-Later those exhibitions became the famous world exhibitions or, more specific technology exhibitions.